musjib999/quizzer/quizzer-login-signup/README.md

 ### :lexinton: Found this project useful?

+If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media.

 ## Project Created & Maintained By

-#   lexington  technomlogy
+###   lexington  technomlogy
-A  app to showcase Quizzer added login-signup app using flutter.
+A  app to showcase Quizzer login-signup app using flutter.

 # Demo